AntonBryansky/SCM-QEP/README.md

 `SCM_QUADEIG_ML.m` and `SCM_Lamb_QUADEIG_ML.m` - Spectral Collocation Method reformulated as Quadratic Eigenvalue Problem for calculation of the dispersion curves for free orthotropic multi-layer media, , coupled and Lamb decouplde cases, respectively.

-`SCM_Lamb_QUADEIG_SL_SUB_POTENTIAL.m` - Spectral Collocation Method reformulated as Quadratic Eigenvalue Problem for calculation of the dispersion curves for the orthotropic single-layered media bonded to the isotropic substrate.
+`SCM_QUADEIG_SL_SUB_POTENTIAL.m` and `SCM_Lamb_QUADEIG_SL_SUB_POTENTIAL.m` - Spectral Collocation Method reformulated as Quadratic Eigenvalue Problem for calculation of the dispersion curves for the orthotropic single-layer media bonded to the isotropic substrate, coupled and Lamb decouplde cases, respectively.

+`SCM_QUADEIG_ML_SUB_POTENTIAL.m` and `SCM_Lamb_QUADEIG_ML_SUB_POTENTIAL.m` - Spectral Collocation Method reformulated as Quadratic Eigenvalue Problem for calculation of the dispersion curves for the orthotropic multi-layer media bonded to the isotropic substrate, coupled and Lamb decouplde cases, respectively.

 `balance2.m` and `gcg.m` - functions required for balancing algorithm (look [Important links](#important-links)).